- This event has passed.

 Sandy is Principal of Consilience LLC, a national consultancy with a mission to foster environmentally, socially and economically sustainable communities.
 His skillful facilitation has helped birth sustainable master plans for municipalities and institutions across the country, as well as sustainable regional public policy initiatives.
 He has led the development of scores of LEED certified projects, as well as net zero energy buildings, one of the nation’s first Living Building Challenge projects, and a neighborhood development aspiring to meet the Living Community Challenge.
 Read more about Sandy’s experience with other organizations.

-Matthew Kamakani Lynch, System Sustainability Coordinator, University of Hawaiʻi
+Matthew Kamakani Lynch, System Sustainability Director, University of Hawaiʻi

 Matt is the System Sustainability Coordinator for the ten campuses of the University of Hawaiʻi.
 He is also founder of of the Honolulu based nonprofit Asia-Pacific Center for Regenerative Design, and currently serves on the Board of Directors for Kahumana Organic Farm, Slow Food Oahu, and Hawaiʻi Green Growth.